MDBInd/RD6006P/README.md

 ## Advanced features
 - Produce a triangle wave with adjustable step and delay.
 From 0V to OVP (Over Voltage Protection).
-- Produce a sine wave with adjustable delay.
+- Produce a modified sine wave with adjustable delay.
 From 0V to OVP (Over Voltage Protection).

 Note: OVP can be set by pressing Shift + V-SET on the RD6006P.
 ## Requirements - Stock firmware: